-- “Authorized User” means employees or agents of Customer (or Affiliates or other individuals solely to the extent explicitly permitted in an Order Form) selected by Customer to access and use the Platform Services.
+- “Authorized User” means employees or agents of Customer or Affiliates (or other individuals solely to the extent explicitly permitted in an Order Form) selected by Customer to access and use the Platform Services.

-- “Databricks Powered Service” means any software or service powered by Databricks Runtime that is provided under contract with a third party, and this Agreement does not amend any term of such contract; the Databricks Powered Services are not considered Databricks Services under this Agreement and Databricks shall have no liability, as between the parties, for such services.
+- “Databricks Powered Service” means any software or service powered by Databricks Runtime that is provided to you under contract between you and a third party, and this Agreement does not amend any term of such contract; the Databricks Powered Services are not considered Databricks Services (and, for the avoidance of doubt, are not considered Platform Services) under the Agreement and Databricks shall have no liability to you relating to your use of the Databricks Powered Services.

 - “Databricks Runtime” means Databricks’ proprietary data processing engine, as further described at docs.databricks.com/runtime.

-- “Effective Date” means the earliest to occur of: the effective date of the initial Order Form that references this MCSA, the date you execute the MCSA, or the date you first access or use any Databricks Services.
+- “Effective Date” means the earliest to occur of: the effective date of the initial Order Form that references this MCSA, the date of last signature of the MCSA, or the date you first access or use any Databricks Services.